+There are nevertheless particular situations where relations from \cite{BP14} simplify so that only enumerative invariants of $X_\R$ and $Y_\R$ remain.
+Recall that the definition of genus 0 Welschinger invariants requires the choice of a connected component $L$ of $\R X$, and of a class $F\in H_2^{\tau_X}(X\setminus L;\Z/2\Z)$.
+In the case when $L$ is disjoint from the real Lagrangian sphere $S$, and $F$ is orthogonal to $[S]$, then \cite[Theorem 2.5(1)]{BP14} ultimately only involves genus 0 Welschinger invariants of $ X_\R$ and $Y_\R$.
+Although this is an obvious consequence of the results exposed in \cite{BP14}, this remark is not explicitly made there (see for example \cite[Corollaries 4.2 and 4.3]{IKS13} for explicit similar remarks in the case of algebraic del Pezzo surfaces).

+The aim of the present paper is to make explicit and to provide several applications of relations among Welschinger invariants of $ X_\R$ and $Y_\R$.
+As a by-product, we obtain the existence of some new relative Welschinger invariants, see Theorem \ref{thm:relative}.
+Note that very few relative invariants are known in real enumerative geometry so far, see for example \cite{Wel5,Wel4,IKS13,Shu15,IKS16}.
+The existence of absolute Welschinger invariants and Theorems \ref{thm:relations 1} and \ref{thm:relations 2} immediately imply the existence of real invariants relative to some collections of disjoint real embedded symplectic spheres with self-intersection $-2$, where only simple and non-fixed incidences to these spheres are prescribed.
+Furthermore we provide in Theorems \ref{thm:relations 1} and \ref{thm:relations 2} a mild generalization of \cite[Theorem 2.5]{BP14} to the case of hypothetical Welschinger invariants in positive genus defined in the same vein as in \cite{Shu14}.

-Another but related treatment of Lagrangian spheres contained in $\R X_\R$ has previously been proposed by Welschinger in \cite{Wel4}.
-Among other results, he proved there that all invariants $W_{X_\R,S^2,F}$ can be expressed in terms of some relative Gromov-Witten invariants of the symplectic manifold $(X,\omega_X)$, and some relative real invariants of $T^*S^2$.
+Welschinger first proposed in \cite{Wel4} an other, nevertheless related, treatment of Lagrangian spheres contained in $\R X$.
+Among other results, he proved there that all invariants $W_{X_\R,S^2,F}$ can be expressed in terms of some relative Gromov-Witten invariants of the symplectic manifold $(X,\omega_X)$, and some real invariants of $T^*S^2$.

-Several real enumerative invariants of higher dimensional symplectic manifolds have recently been defined, i.e. \cite{Wel2,Wel3,Geor13,GeoZin15}.
+Several real enumerative invariants of higher dimensional symplectic manifolds have been defined in the last fifteen years, i.e. \cite{Wel2,Wel3,Geor13,GeoZin15}.
 It could be interesting to generalize the methods of the present paper to the study of these invariants.